121st Annual Meeting

 2. A Tour and Receptions/Hospitality option.
 In addition to attending receptions, we are really excited about this year's guest outing--It begins with a private tour of the Charles Schulz Museum for a glimpse into the innocence, joy, and history of Charlie Brown, Lucy and Snoopy.
 This will be followed by a private tour of the Korbel Winery with a delightful picnic lunch and a bubbly wine sample to enjoy.
 This is designed to be a relaxed tour--a chance to enjoy the local scenery and catch up with friends.
 Meet in the hotel lobby at 10:00 am!

-The 2025 Hacker's Classic Golf Tournament
+The 2025 Hacker's Classic Golf Tournament--REGISTRATION CLOSED

 The AWPA Golf Committee is very excited to present the Santa Rosa Golf & Country Club as this year’s location for the Hacker’s Classic.
 Santa Rosa Golf & Country Club is one of the most beautiful private golf courses in northern California.
 Hackers will enjoy an immaculately groomed and challenging 18-hole golf course in a beautiful park-like setting.
 Your registration fee will include access to practice range, 18 holes of golf with cart, lunch, and golf polo.

-Thank you to our 2025 Golf Sponsors thus far:
+Thank you to our 2025 Golf Sponsors:

 Koppers Performance Chemicals